Last Updated on March 13, 2022 by Ben

 There is no predicting or guessing (like most normal punters are doing).

-In fact, I think having no invested interest in sport and betting is an advantage.
+In fact, we think having no invested interest in sport and betting is an advantage.

 You won’t have any emotional involvement with any teams or events.